abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 grub-mkconfig -o /boot/grub/grub.cfg
 ```

-Now we have generated grub config files, from this point we can reboot the system and use it further.
+Now we have generated grub configuration files, from this point we can reboot the system and use it further.

 {{< admonition tip "Bonus Tips" >}}

-It is a good choice to install some packages for new system such as network manger, and more.
+It is a good choice to install some packages for new the system such as network manger, and more.

 So,